PhyLoss/PhyLoss/Scripts/Readme_v2.txt

 ----------- CLUSTER ANALYSIS PIPELINE -----------

 (1) create the subolders "DB_original" and "DB" in the analysis folder
+	- copy the database fasta files to the subfolder "DB_original"

+(2) create edited fasta files in the subfolder "DB"
 	# For each proteome in "DB_original" (original fasta files):
 	#	- remove all proteins with empty protein sequences
 	#	- in case of multiple splicing variants, keep the protein with the longest sequence, and other variants (proteins with the same name) delete
 	#   - rename all proteins to using into pgi number (using ordinal numbers + genome ID)
 	# Use clean.awk + filter.awk
 	>> bash filter_E.sh taxIDNames.txt path_to_DB_original path_to_DB > filter_E.log

-(2) copy the database fasta files to the subfolder "DB"

 (3) concatenate all fasta files from the DB folder in a single fasta file "all_db.fasta" (in the subolder "DB")
 	>> cat DB/*.fasta > DB/all_db.fasta